thcheang/thcheang/README.md

 ## Hello there
--I'm currently learning C++ programming.\n
+-I'm currently learning C++ programming.

--I'm a beginner in Github.\n
+-I'm a beginner in Github.

 -I'm passionate about everything related to computers.